dartanyan910/Fuzzy-Store-Funnel-Analysis/README.md

 |2014|	233423|	233422 |130660 |108182|48794|	33058|	26580|	16860|
 |2015|	64198 |	64198	 | 38612 |32902	|15403|	10473|	8435 |	5420 |

-To better understand these bottlenecks and explain why high traffic volume does not translate into proportional orders, a detailed drill-down into the first stage is required:
+To better understand these bottlenecks and explain why high traffic volume does not translate into proportional orders, a detailed drill-down into three stages is required:

 # Insight Deep Dive

 ### **Bottleneck 1:** Top-Funnel Diagnostics (Home/Landing → Product)

 ***Key takeaway:*** The 200,000+ session drop-off at the top of the funnel is primarily a filtering of low-intent traffic.
-Continuous A/B testing and split-routing have optimized this stage close to its ceiling, with the exception of a gap on mobile devices.
+Continuous launching new lander page and split-routing have optimized this stage close to its ceiling, with the exception of a gap on mobile devices.

 - **Main finding 1:** The hypothesis that the landing page design is flawed is rejected for desktop users.
-Historical data traces the A/B testing progression for new desktop traffic.
-Between mid-2012 and mid-2014, traffic allocated to early variants (`/lander-1`, `/lander-2`, and `/lander-4`) resulted in a 45%–55% CTR, underperforming the `/home` page's 60%–66% baseline and reducing overall monthly averages.
-In August 2014, the deployment of `/lander-5` achieved a 62.1% CTR, matching the `/home` baseline.
-Reallocating traffic volume to `/lander-5` in late 2014 stabilized the overall desktop acquisition CTR above 60% by early 2015.
+Historical data indicates that the continuous launching of ineffective landing pages caused a downfall in Maven Fuzzy Factory's overall acquisition CVR.
+Based on Figure 3, between mid-2012 and mid-2014, traffic allocated to early variants (`/lander-1`, `/lander-2`, and `/lander-4`) resulted in a 45%–55% CTR, underperforming the `/home` page's CTR of 60%–66%.
+In late 2014, testing the new *desktop_targeted* campaign on `/lander-2` also attracted low-quality traffic, leading to poor performance in converting new visitors.
+To address this, in August 2014, Maven Fuzzy Factory launched `/lander-5`.
+A statistical comparison was performed between `/lander-5` and `/lander-2`.
+To specify, the analysis showed that `/lander-5` achieved a significantly have higher CTR of 61.38% compared to 55.81% for `/lander-2`, indicating the success of `/lander-5` in converting traffic into orders.
+Moreover, `/lander-5` - a non-brand attracted lander - demonstrated excellent performance, with a CTR closely rivaling that of the `/home` page, which specializes in attracting customers through brand campaigns.
+This launch in late 2014 stabilized the overall desktop acquisition CTR above 60% by early 2015.

 |<img width="1389" height="690" alt="image" src="https://github.com/user-attachments/assets/a62dbe2f-73b6-497e-ad37-64494291eced" />|
 |:---------:|